Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Language Design for Importing Tensor Index Notation

-The \texttt{with-symbols} expression is syntax for generating new local symbols, such as the \texttt{Module}~\footnote{\url{http://reference.wolfram.com/language/ref/Module.html}} expression in the Wolfram language.
-One-character symbols that are often used as indices of tensors such as ``\texttt{i}'', ``\texttt{j}'', and ``\texttt{k}'' are often used in another part of a program.
-Generating local symbols using \texttt{with-symbols} expressions enables us to avoid variable conflicts for such symbols.
+The \lstinline{withSymbols} expression is syntax for generating new local symbols as the \lstinline{Module}~\cite{wolframModule} expression in the Wolfram language.
+One-character symbols that are often used as indices of tensors such as \lstinline{i}, \lstinline{j}, and \lstinline{k} are often used in another part of a program.
+Generating local symbols using \lstinline{withSymbols} expressions enables us to avoid variable conflicts for such symbols.

-The \texttt{with-symbols} expression takes a list of symbols as its first argument.
-These symbols are valid only in the expression given in the second argument of the \texttt{with-symbols} expression.
+The \lstinline{withSymbols} expression takes a list of symbols as its first argument.
+These symbols are valid only in the expression given in the second argument of the \lstinline{withSymbols} expression.